maskedcoder/CartoonJS/README.markdown

 - `name` : The name of an attribute
 - `value` : The new value for an attribute

-### Group

-Represents a collection of CartoonItems which can be animated together.

-#### Group Properties

-- `name` : A string that uniquely identifies the Group
-- `objects` : A list of CartoonItems that are members of the Group
-- `rotation` : A value to add to the rotation each of the CartoonItems
-- `scale` : A value to add to the scale each of the CartoonItems
-- `scene` : The CartoonScene that the CartoonItems belong to
-- `x` : A value to add to the horizontal position each of the CartoonItems
-- `y` : A value to add to the vertical position each of the CartoonItems

-#### Group Methods

-##### Group(scene) -> new Group object

-Creates a Group that will contain objects to be drawn using the CanvasRenderingContext2D `scene`.

-- `scene` : A CanvasRenderingContext2D to use for drawing objects

-##### Group.addItem(item) -> null

-Adds a CartoonItem to the Group.

-- `item` : A CartoonItem

-##### Group.draw([scene]) -> null

-Draws all of the CartoonItems in the Group, using the CanvasRenderingContext2D supplied, or the one stored in `this.scene` if no context is given.

-- `scene` : A CanvasRenderingContext2D to draw the CartoonItems on

-##### Group.attr(object) -> bool
-##### Group.attr(name, value) -> bool
-##### Group.attr(name) -> value

-Gets or sets the Group's attributes.
-If an object is given, the keys and values will be fed into this function, and return true if all were successful.
-If a name and value are given, the function will attempt to match the name up to an attribute and set it, returning true for success and false for failure.
-If just a name is given, the corresponding value for the attribute by that name will be returned, or false if there is no such attribute.

-The attributes availible for getting or setting are `x`, `y`, `rotation`, `scale`.

-- `object` : An object with key/value pairs corresponding to this Group's attributes.
-- `name` : The name of an attribute
-- `value` : The new value for an attribute

 ### Animation

 Provides an interface for creating and playing an animation.